Tag Archive for: Paul Aspelin REALTOR®

 © 2025 Paul Aspelin, REALTOR® and Michelle Aspelin.
 MovetoGrandJunction.com Copyright protected.
 All rights reserved.

-Day Trips from Grand Junction: Ridgway State Park, Ridgway Reservoir, and a surprise drive over Owl Creek Pass
+Ridgway State Park, Ridgway Reservoir, and a Surprise Drive Over Owl Creek Pass

 We have driven from Grand Junction to Ridgway multiple times and have always admired Ridgway State Park and the Ridgway Reservoir from the road.
 We decided to make a point to go to the park for the day, visit the town of Ridgway, then drive back.
 Ridgway State Park is about 1.5 hours south of Grand Junction, 86 miles.
 It’s at the base of the San Juan Mountains.